MostAwesomeDude/brismu/src/vlaste.md

 Note the following brismu conventions:

+* All definitions are schematic: free metavariables are universally quantified and may be substituted with *any* grammatical fragments whatsoever.
+Bound metavariables are bound existentially, universally, etc. as indicated.
 * The default article for {ka} and {du'u} is {pa}, not {lo}, reflecting *syntactic* capture rather than *semantic* capture.
 * {broda} and friends refer to filled-in bridi; {bu'a} and friends refer to